ranja-sarkar/Time_series/README.md

 <img width="598" alt="0" src="https://github.com/user-attachments/assets/adc097ef-5bef-4730-95ff-028a0bff3613">

 Heteroscedasticity happens when the standard errors of a variable, monitored over a specific amount of time are non-constant.
-It often arises as conditional and unconditional.
 Conditional heteroscedasticity identifies non-constant volatility (degree of variation of series over time) when future periods of high & low volatility cannot be identified.
 Unconditional heteroscedasticity is used when future high & low volatility periods can be identified.

 Some points to keep in mind while dealing with time-series data: